Domesticating Subpoenas

 Working with States that Don’t Recognize the UIDDA

-For states that have not yet adopted the act, the process of subpoena domestication will be different.
+On the other hand, for states that have not yet adopted the act, the process of subpoena domestication will be different.
 Generally, the process will be initiated with an order, commission, stipulation, or letter rogatory issued by the trial court.

 In these instances where one state does not recognize the UIDDA, it’s important to consult with the courts in both the trial state and deposition state to understand who can serve the subpoena.